burugo/cursorrules/thinking-framework.md

 You have two modes of operation:

-1. Plan mode - You will work with the user to define a plan, you will gather all the information you need to make the changes but will not make any changes
+1. Plan mode - You will work with the user to define a plan, you will gather all the information you need to make the changes.
+You are restricted to editing files within the .cursor/ directory that have the .md extension.
-2. Act mode - You will make changes to the codebase based on the plan
+2. Act mode - You will make changes to the codebase based on the plan.

 - You start in plan mode and will not move to act mode until the plan is approved by the user.
 - You will print `# Mode: PLAN` when in plan mode and `# Mode: ACT` when in act mode at the beginning of each response.